 Since carbs contain fiber, they help aid digestion and assist in regularity.
 This is one benefit of eating whole food sources of carbs such as whole grains, beans, legumes, vegetables, and fruits instead of opting for processed foods.

 Carbohydrates provide you with energy so they’re important for an optimal metabolism.
 Without energetic calories (which is essentially what carbs are), your metabolism will suffer quickly.
-Most people assume that because a low-carb diet can lead to weight loss that it will improve their metabolism, but this is actually the opposite from being true.
+Most people assume that because a low-carb diet can lead to weight loss that it will improve their metabolism, but this is actually the opposite of being true.
 While you might lose some weight without carbs, your metabolism will actually suffer and slow down the longer you prolong the diet.
 Again, eating whole food sources of carbs is the best way to optimize your energy, weight, and metabolism.

 5. Filling Fiber